Skip advert

 Advertisement

-Toyota GR Yaris review - Reliability and safety
+Toyota GR Yaris - Reliability and safety

-Reliability and safety Rating
+Reliability and safety rating

 Advertisement - Article continues below

-The GR Yaris probably won’t be crash tested by Euro NCAP due to its relatively low production volume, and it’s worth noting that the GR does not carry-over the standard model’s full five-star safety rating as it’s been so comprehensively modified.
+The GR Yaris probably won’t be crash tested by Euro NCAP due to its relatively low production volume, and it’s worth noting that the GR does not carry-over the standard model’s full five-star safety rating because it’s been so comprehensively modified.

 Warranty